GonzalezRvirus/RubenGonzalez.github.io/_pages/Funding.md

 *Implementation of Caenorhabditis elegans as a model host system in virology research*

 **2020 - FISABIO-Valencia University Chair**
-*Financing research stays in Europe*
-Implementation of C. elegans as a model host system in virology research
+*Implementation of C. elegans as a model host system in virology research* Financing research stays in Europe

 **2017-2021 - FPI Spanish Research Fellowship**
 *Virus adaptation at different levels*